-Admissions Regulations for Arendal International School, approved by the AIS Board 30th November 2016
+Admissions Regulations for Arendal International School

 Arendal International School is an English-language private elementary and middle school open to all students from 6 to 16 years.
 The school wishes to attract students who have a positive attitude, are highly motivated, eager to learn and wish to participate in the challenging educational program of the International Baccalaureate.
 The academic year runs from mid-August through to late June.

-- Children of permanently employed AIS staff.
+- Children of permanently employed AIS staff

-- Former students returning from abroad.
+- Former students returning from abroad

 - At least one parent is born with a non-Norwegian passport